fengyusi/Selective-Delay/README.md

 Same as the original Gem5 simulator.

-*More detials will be updated after Our paper is completed.
+More detials will be updated after Our paper is completed. <br>
 Selective Delay: Modifying the Execution Logic of Sensitive Instructions to Defeat Cache Side-Channel Attacks.